astronomer/astronomer-cosmos/docs/dbt/connections.rst

    .. tab:: Postgres

-        Here are the specific steps that you should take if you are configuring Cosmos to run against Postgres:
+        Follow these steps when configuring Cosmos to run against Postgres:

         1. Add Cosmos and the Postgres Provider to your `requirements.txt`